3x

 The Challenge

-The company had ambition, relationships, and founder energy, but much of the business still ran through informal habits.
+The company had ambition, relationships, and founder energy, but much of the business still ran through a combination of informal practices, intuition and memory.
 Planning was short-term, finance was cash-led, sales visibility was limited, decisions took time to close, and leadership was pulled into operational details.

 The transformation goal was not to replace the founder's instinct.
 It was to convert that instinct into repeatable systems that managers could use, teams could understand, and stakeholders could trust.